collinalexbell/holon/holon.md

 #### Vision

 This mode of perception is the one that humans are most familiar with and the one tha computers have the most trouble with.
 Only in the last decade have computer scientists began to tackle vision in a significant way.
 ImageNet competitions have been the driving force behind the advancements in computer vision technology.
 Now with a simple GPU it easy to implement object recognition on a home computer.
 Holon will have a lot of computer vision incorporated into the system, initially just to observe me as the user.
 Over time, I will instanciate components of Holon into robots IRL that will then collect data about their environments.
 I envision a robotic pet that follows me around, constantly collecting data about my life experience

+The vision system is written in pure Java.
+I did not want to deal with native OpenCV.
+It is a pain to install, it does not work with Maven, and it realies heavily on finalizers to clean up native Matrix structs.
+If images are being processed at 20fps, the GC can not keep up with finalizing all of the frame and the computer system runs out of memory completely.
+This is a well documented bug in OpenCV for Java.

+Instead of OpenCV, I holon uses BoofCV + a small webcam capture library.
+The Eye class wraps the webcam capture.

 ## Daemons